Chicago Travel Costs: The Honest Budget Guide

 How much should I tip in Chicago?

-18–20% at restaurants is standard and expected — it’s not optional in Chicago or anywhere in the US.
+18–20% at restaurants is standard and expected — it’s non-negotiable in Chicago and across the US.
 Budget 30–35% on top of menu prices to account for both the 10.25% sales tax and an 18–20% tip.
 At bars, $1–2 per drink.
 For guided tours, $5–10 per person.

 More Chicago Guides

-• Still deciding where to stay?
+- Still deciding where to stay?
 Our Chicago accommodation guide covers every neighborhood with honest pros, cons, and price ranges.